artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

    For a more detailed instructions about how to run the upgrade with both Elasticsearch instances running in the same machine `visit our Wiki`_.

-   Verify that you have a working ElasticSearch 1.7 instance with all your data before you start the upgrade!
+   Verify that you have a working Elasticsearch 1.7 instance with all your data before you start the upgrade!

 .. _upgrade-indexless: